Website Aspire of Western New York

 - Provide two-way communications with people.

-- Lift and transfer the individual both manually and mechanically as per program needs.
+- Lift and transfer the individual both manually and mechanically.
 Manual lifting requires the ability to lift individuals as required in their prescribed individual program plans—bearing the weight of that individual.
-Mechanical lifting will be performed using proper mechanical lifting standards, and based on the safety of the individual.
+Mechanical lifting will be performed using proper mechanical lifting standards and based on the safety of the individual.

 - Physical agility/ability to react to a life-threatening emergency or to intervene in a crisis situation including using your body as an intervention (SCIP or other techniques), as prescribed, to assure safety of the individuals.
 Physical agility/ability includes but is not limited to bending, stooping, squatting, kneeling, sitting, standing and lifting.